 The Defra Data Services Platform can be used to share:

-- Spatial data.
-These are files designed to be used in Geographic Information System (GIS) software, such as a dataset of flood risk areas or one listing locations and attributes of England’s Local Nature Reserves.
-Spatial data on the DSP could be made available to DSP users as web services (Web Map Service (WMS), and/or as a Web Feature Service (WFS)) or, where appropriate, as downloadable files in a number of standard GIS formats.
+- Spatial data - these are files designed to be used in Geographic Information System (GIS) software.
+An example of a spatial dataset would be a dataset of flood risk areas, or one listing locations and attributes of England’s Local Nature Reserves.
+Spatial data can be made available on the DSP as web services (Web Map Service (WMS), Web Feature Service (WFS), ESRI REST Endpoints) or, where appropriate, as downloadable files in a number of common GIS formats.

 To become a publisher, you must have a genuine requirement to publish data and the authority to do so.
 Some Defra bodies may want all of their data publishing to be done by a single team.
 Prior to requesting publisher rights on the DSP please liaise with the relevant team for your organisation.